Disney Cruises 2026/2027 – Australia and New Zealand season preview

 29 November 2026

-There’s nothing listed on the Port of Auckland website at the time of writing.
-However, based on the dates above—and using the 2025/2026 itineraries as a guide—it’s likely the Disney Wonder will visit New Zealand ports throughout December 2026.
-In previous years, this has included cruises ranging from 3 to 10 nights.
+Disney Wonder will visit New Zealand ports throughout December 2026.
+Using the 2025/2026 itineraries as a guide, this has included cruises ranging from 3 to 10 nights.
 If the pattern holds, Disney will likely depart Melbourne in late November, sail around Auckland and the surrounding islands, sounds, and fiordlands, and return to Sydney in time for the New Year’s Eve cruise.
+Dates listed on Port of Auckland include:

 Be sure to check back when the full schedule is announced.
 There’s a pretty good chance we’ll be booking something as soon as they go on sale.